cgiesche/streamdeck-homeassistant/README.md

 ### Basic configuration
  * Domain: Home Assistant entities are grouped by domains.
 Select the domain (for example "switch") of an entity, you want to configure.
  * Entity: This is the actual entity you are going to configure (for example "Kitchen Light")
+ * Service: The service that will be called every time you press the StreamDeck button.
- * Service: The service that will be called every time you press the StreamDeck button for this entity.
+ * Service (long press): The service that will be called every time you press and hold the StreamDeck button for more than 300ms.
  * Service Data JSON: JSON formatted data that is sent with your service call when you press a button.
    Example:
    ```